citp/privacy-policy-historical/t/tr/tru/trueos.org.md

-> *The following text is extracted and transformed from the trueos.org privacy policy that was archived on 2018-12-24.
-Please check the [original snapshot on the Wayback Machine](https://web.archive.org/web/20181224054354id_/http%3A//www.freenas.org/privacy-policy) for the most accurate reproduction.*
+> *The following text is extracted and transformed from the trueos.org privacy policy that was archived on 2019-04-08.
+Please check the [original snapshot on the Wayback Machine](https://web.archive.org/web/20190408045253id_/https%3A//www.trueos.org/privacy-policy) for the most accurate reproduction.*

-# Privacy Policy - FreeNAS - Open Source Storage Operating System
+# Privacy Policy - TrueOS

 At iXsystems, we value user privacy and are committed to disclosing how information is collected and used.
 This Privacy Policy outlines how iXsystems collects, uses, maintains, and discloses information collected from users of our website, products, and services (“Products”).